Holography of New Conformal Higher Spin Gravities in 3d: New Conformal higher-spin Theories

 \paragraph{Example 2.} We can take $V$ to be the spinor of $so(3,2)$ then the resulting algebra is nothing but $so(4,2)$.
 Let us simply write its commutation relations \besubeqs \esubeqs So the gauge field is

 and the second field describes a conformal analog of the partially-massless spin-2 field:

 When we represent the generators of this basis, we refer to to corresponding matrices as written in PKLD basis.
-The name comes from the common use of letters $\PPP_a,\KKK_a,\LLL_{ab},\DDD$, for $t_{a+}\equiv\PPP_a,t_{ab}\equiv\LLL_{ab},t_{a-}\equiv\KKK_{a},t_{+-}\equiv-\DDD$ to refer to generators of translations, special conformal transformations, Lorentz rotations and dilatations respectively, which appear in each of the examples of the new conformal HiSGRA theories.
+After split in the light cone coordinates indices are denoted with $(+,-,a)$ where $a=1,..,3$.
+The name comes from the common use of letters $\PPP_a,\KKK_a,\LLL_{ab},\DDD$, for $t_{a+}\equiv\PPP_a,t_{ab}\equiv\LLL_{ab},t_{a-}\equiv\KKK_{a},t_{+-}\equiv-\DDD$ to refer to generators of translations, special conformal transformations, Lorentz rotations and dilatations respectively, which appear in each of the new conformal HiSGRA theories that we consider.